uz-gaz/Tertimuss/README.md

 ```

 ### Add a new scheduler to the environment

 To add a new scheduler to the environment, you have to create a new class in the main.core.schedulers.implementations package that extends from main.core.schedulers.templates.abstract_base_scheduler.AbstractBaseScheduler or from main.core.schedulers.templates.abstract_scheduler.AbstractScheduler.

 Next, you have to add his name to the main.ui.common.SchedulerSelector class.

 ## License

 The code in this repository, unless otherwise noted, is GNU GPLv3 licensed.
 See the `LICENSE` file in this repository.

 ## References
-This work is part of the degree dissertation of [Abel Chils Trabanco](https://github.com/AbelChT/).

 It is an improvement of a previous environment created in MATLAB that can be found in the following link:
 [http://www.cys.cic.ipn.mx/ojs/index.php/CyS/article/view/3204](http://www.cys.cic.ipn.mx/ojs/index.php/CyS/article/view/3204).